 In almost all species of trematode, it is the cercarial stage that emerges from the mollusc, and is the infective form for the vertebrate host, although there may be exceptions to this general rule.
-For example in some cases a sporocyst, modified to have a thickened internal wall resistant to the environment, emerges, to be ingested by a second intermediate host, (e.g. as is the case in the trematode Dicrocoeloides petiolatum).
+For example, in some cases a sporocyst, modified to have a thickened internal wall resistant to the environment, emerges, to be ingested by a second intermediate host, (e.g. as is the case in the trematode Dicrocoeloides petiolatum).
 Other exceptions, involving redia producing progenetic metacercaria, have already been described above.
 The trematode cercaria exhibits considerable variations in structure, which is very important taxonomically, and reflects in many cases adaptations to the specific lifecycle of the parasite involved.
 Because of this great diversity of form, a system of cercarial classification has evolved, based on the gross morphology of these larval forms.
-Firstly cercariae may be divided into three major groups;
+Firstly, cercariae may be divided into three major groups:

 - i.
-Monostome Cercariae These lacks a ventral sucker, and have simple tails.
-These forms develop within rediae - ii.
+Monostome Cercariae These lack a ventral sucker, and have simple tails.
+These forms develop within rediae. - ii.
 Amphistome Cercariae In these the large ventral sucker is situated at the base of a slender unbranched tail.
-These forms develop within rediae. - Distome Cercariae This is the commonest cercarial form, with the ventral sucker lying some distance from the posterior end, in roughly the anterior third of the body.
+These forms develop within rediae.